iMissile/Self.Writing/Analysts/MonitoringConception.md

 - [SoapUI](http://www.soapui.org/About-SoapUI/what-is-soapui.html) is a free and open source cross-platform Functional Testing solution.
 - [Kieker](http://kieker-monitoring.net/) provides complementary dynamic analysis capabilities, i.e., monitoring and analyzing a software system’s runtime behavior — enabling Application Performance Monitoring and Architecture Discovery.
 The internal behavior of large-scale software systems cannot be determined on the basis of static (e.g., source code) analysis alone.
 - [Membrane Service Proxy](http://www.membrane-soa.org/service-proxy/) is an reverse HTTP proxy and framework written in Java, licensed under the ASF 2.0 Open Source License, that can be used to...
+- [Amazon Kinesis](http://aws.amazon.com/kinesis/).
+Amazon Kinesis is a fully managed, cloud-based service for real-time data processing over large, distributed data streams.
+Amazon Kinesis can continuously capture and store terabytes of data per hour from hundreds of thousands of sources such as website clickstreams, financial transactions, social media feeds, IT logs, and location-tracking events.
+With Amazon Kinesis Client Library (KCL), you can build Amazon Kinesis Applications and use streaming data to power real-time dashboards, generate alerts, implement dynamic pricing and advertising, and more.
+You can also emit data from Amazon Kinesis to other AWS services such as Amazon Simple Storage Service (Amazon S3), Amazon Redshift, Amazon Elastic Map Reduce (Amazon EMR), and AWS Lambda.